MaxFre/Boat/README.md

 # Boat
 Random thing i did in year one.
-Boat-class is the only one i did It looks good.

 Line 159 allows you to change speed on the boat.
 Lower int = faster boat.